LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     pretty_print(result_two)
     ```

-1. To check that the setup works, run the following:
+1. Now you're ready to make a call to the Activity API!
+To confirm that everything is working, run the Ruby script:

     ```bash
     ruby get_analytics_data.rb
     ```

-    The Activity API responses should print in terminal.
+   The response should print in terminal.

     * Activity response for page 1